decorator-factory/typing-tips/docs/tutorials/main/2-using-protocols/index.md

     ```py
     class Foo(ABC):
         @abstractmethod
-        def greet(self):
+        def greet(self) -> str:
-            print("oh no")
+            pass

     class Bar(Foo):
-        def greet(self):
+        def greet(self) -> str:
-            super().greet()
+            return super().greet()

-    Bar().greet()  # oh no
+    print(Bar().greet())  # prints: None
     ```

-    Having an abstract method with a default implementation is pretty dubious, but that's a thing `abc.ABC` allows you to do.
     So if you leave the method body to be `...`, a `super().render()` call in a widget could give you a `None`, which is wrong.
-    For that reason, you should use `raise NotImplementedError` for the body of abstract methods to catch those mistaken calls &mdash; both in ABCs and (inheritable) protocols.
+    For that reason, you should normally use `raise NotImplementedError` for the body of abstract methods to catch those mistaken calls &mdash; both in ABCs and (inheritable) protocols.

+    (Unless, of course, you do want to allow subclasses to execute some default behaviour if they end up `super`ing into an abstract method.
+    Just make sure that the abstractm method makes sense for the type annotation )

 And yes, that's the secret: `Protocol` is mostly the same as `abc.ABC`[^1], except type checkers understand that it's structural, not nominal.